 - Ensure your code follows the same style as the rest of the repository.

 The best way to contribute is by adding a new agent that covers a unique use-case.
-You can use any of the agents/bots under the ./agents folder as a starting point.
+You can use the existing agents under the `./src/gaia/agents/` folder as a starting point.
 If you prefer to avoid UI development, you can add a feature to the CLI tool first.
 For adding features to the GUI, please refer to our [UI Development Guide](docs/ui.md).

 # System Requirements